Skills in Pills: Composition

 When commenting on the way the album was prepared, Tägtgren said:

 He defined it as a "party album [...]
 I see it as a 2015 Billy Idol kinda thing, except the lyrics are more ironic and funny.
 It's good music to pre-party to before you go out to the bar".
 Unlike in Rammstein, Lindemann sings all the songs in English instead of his native German.
 About this, Tägtgren said:

 Lindemann himself said: "It's very different and very difficult too.
 I had to kinda crawl into it and Peter encouraged me to do it.
 To be honest, I wasn't sure about it.
 My self-confidence was really low, but it became better and better.
 I researched a lot with the lyrics and even my experience in writing e-mails in English was like zero, so I had to learn a lot and work with dictionaries and shit like that".

 Tägtgren defined the lyrics as "spooky" and said: "Read between the lines and find the irony.
 Don't think it's all so serious.
 For us, it's not to provoke.
 Yes, we want to shock people but, like I said, it's a party album".
 Lindemann also commented on this matter: "We didn't want to be really nasty or provocative or insulting.
 [This is] the first time English speakers can understand the lyrics, which is usually impossible in Rammstein.
 It's very sexual, but that's what I've done in Rammstein for twenty years, it's just that nobody's understood it!"

 "Ladyboy" was the first song written by the duo.
 "Golden Shower" and "Skills in Pills" are songs based on Lindemann's personal experiences.
 Referring to the latter, he commented: "I grew up in the eastern part of Germany and we had booze of course, but sometimes we had these 'pills parties', where we put shit together.
 We collected stuff, because it was hard to get medication, and then we had like medication orgies which was really strange".

 "Praise Abort" was composed around something Lindemann sang to his smartphone and sent to Tägtgren.
 The song received a promotional video, released on 28 May, which Tägtgren defined as "grotesque" and "very sick".

-"Cowboy" was a critic of American masculinity, showing the cowboys as the ones that would come over and beat up the Indians, contradicting Hollywood's propaganda.
+"Cowboy" was a critique of American masculinity, showing the cowboys as the ones that would come over and beat up the Indians, contradicting Hollywood's propaganda.